-The Campaign supports the Legal Advice & Referral Center and New Hampshire Legal Assistance, which are overseen by a joint board of directors.
-Together, the two programs help nearly 14,000 New Hampshire residents each year.
+The Campaign supports 603 Legal Aid and New Hampshire Legal Assistance.
+Together, the two programs help thousands of New Hampshire residents each year.

 New Hampshire Legal Assistance was founded in 1971 through the merger of two smaller non-profit legal aid organizations, Southern New Hampshire Legal Services and Tri-County Legal Services, which served the North Country.
-Since then, NHLA has grown into a nationally recognized legal aid program with five branch law offices with almost 30 staff members.
+Since then, NHLA has grown into a nationally recognized legal aid program with five branch law offices.